Skip to content

 • Attempt every problem before checking the answer

-• If you get a problem wrong, identify exactly which step went wrong in your unit cancellation chain
+• If you get a problem wrong, identify which factor was incorrect in your unit cancellation chain

 • Note which topics give you the most trouble and review the relevant module before attempting Practice Set 2